Ultimate Atlantic City Real Estate Investing Guide for 2026

 Economy

-In Atlantic City, the median household income is .
-The state’s citizenry has a median household income of , while the United States’ median is .
+The median household income in Atlantic City is .
+The state's population has a median household income of , whereas the nation's median is .

-The average income per person in Atlantic City is , as opposed to the state median of .
-The populace of the United States overall has a per capita level of income of .
+The average income per capita in Atlantic City is , in contrast to the state level of .
+Per capita income in the United States is reported at .

-The economic data from Atlantic City indicates an overall rate of poverty of .
-The total poverty rate all over the state is , and the nationwide rate stands at .
+Overall, the poverty rate in Atlantic City is .
+The overall poverty rate all over the state is , and the US number stands at .

 Economy Quick Stats